rickballard/CoCiviumBackUp/staging/_imported/Civium/projects/README.md

-# Civium Projects Overview
+# CoCivium Projects Overview

-This folder contains the active workspaces for each of the major Civium-related initiatives.
+This folder contains the active workspaces for each of the major CoCivium-related initiatives.

 Each subfolder in this directory represents a distinct project.
-Most of these are not core constitutional components (like those in `/scroll`, `/codex`, or `/ethos`) but are instead civic applications, tooling experiments, or auxiliary systems intended to support or extend Civium's practical implementation.
+Most of these are not core constitutional components (like those in `/scroll`, `/codex`, or `/ethos`) but are instead civic applications, tooling experiments, or auxiliary systems intended to support or extend CoCoCivium's practical implementation.

-Some subprojects are tightly integrated into the Civium governance architecture (like Opename or BeAxa), while others are more experimental or context-specific (like EntMent or Academy).
+Some subprojects are tightly integrated into the CoCivium governance architecture (like Opename or BeAxa), while others are more experimental or context-specific (like EntMent or Academy).

 ## Structure and Guidelines